 6. Rid your pantry and refrigerator of all major sugar culprits—cookies, ketchup, bbq sauce, flavored yogurts, coffee creamers, chips, breads, cereals, spaghetti/tomato sauce, fruits canned in syrup, baked goods, and sports drinks.
 Replace with healthy options so you are less likely to reach for unhealthy alternatives.
 Try making your own sugar free spaghetti sauce with tomatoes, Italian seasonings, basil, and tomato paste.

 7. Learn how to say no to added sugars.
+When trying to figure out how to cut out sugar, it’s important to look for added sugars in foods.
 These are sugars or syrups added to foods during processing or preparation, and consumption of these processed sugars is what is predominantly contributing to obesity, diabetes, and other related diseases.The more you can turn your back on sugar and stay sugar free, the easier it becomes to avoid it and the less likely you will want it.

 8. Replace harmful sugar with natural sugars such as raw honey, maple syrup, dates, bananas, coconut sugar, applesauce, or Stevia.
 While these are not evaporated into the body in some magical way, they do provide some antimicrobial, antibacterial and trace mineral properties and are not as detrimental to your health as regular sugar.
 The main idea here is to reduce overall sugar intake and choose nature’s sweeteners when you have a sweet tooth.